-The Western Sydney Wanderers are today proud to launch their new Regional Strategy, coinciding with the announcement of their Community Round match this Hyundai A-League season being played at Glen Willow Regional Sports Stadium in Mudgee.
+The Western Sydney Wanderers are today proud to launch their new Regional Strategy, coinciding with the announcement of their Community match this Hyundai A-League season being played at Glen Willow Regional Sports Stadium in Mudgee.

 The match is part of the Wanderers’ efforts in servicing the regional community in the Central West, engaging with the Local Government areas of Bathurst, Mudgee and Orange.

-The Community Round fixture will mark the first time the Hyundai A-League will be played in Mudgee with over 10,000 registered participants in the wider region getting the chance to have the Wanderers in their backyard.
+The Community fixture will mark the first time the Hyundai A-League will be played in Mudgee with over 10,000 registered participants in the wider region getting the chance to have the Wanderers in their backyard.

 The Wanderers Regional Strategy is part of the club’s work with Mid Western Regional Council, Bathurst Regional Council and Orange City Council to ensure that the Wanderers have a lasting footprint in the region.